-- You will be doing a full-time internship during the summer
+- You are an international student with a full-time or part-time internship during summer quarter

 Register for ENGR 601 if…

-- You will be doing a full-time internship during the regular academic year (autumn, winter, spring)
+- You are an international student with a full-time internship during the regular academic year (autumn, winter, spring)

 The College of Engineering has their own process for registering for ENGR 601 internship credit.
 For more information, please see their website.